 Wrongful Death-Related Damages You May Be Able to Recover

-If your loved one died in a pedestrian accident, you could obtain compensation for:
+If your loved one passed away in a pedestrian accident, you could obtain compensation for:

-- Medical expenses your loved one incurred before death
+- Medical expenses your loved one incurred before their passing

 - Loss of financial support and services